LambdaSchool/Sprint-Challenge--Web-Tools-And-Frameworks/Answers.md

    The 5 breakpoints in bootstrap are min-width (mobile first): extra small, small, medium, large, and extra large. `.col-, .col-sm-, .col-md-, .col-lg-, .col-xl-`

+5. What is the utility class name that turns an element into a flexbox?
+   `.d-flex` and other variants.